JuliaAlgebra/DynamicPolynomials.jl/README.md

 | [![][pkg-0.6-img]][pkg-0.6-url] | [![Build Status][build-img]][build-url] [![Build Status][winbuild-img]][winbuild-url] |
 | [![][pkg-0.7-img]][pkg-0.7-url] | [![Coveralls branch][coveralls-img]][coveralls-url] [![Codecov branch][codecov-img]][codecov-url] |

-Sparse dynamic representation of multivariate polynomials that can be used with [MultivariatePolynomials](https://github.com/blegat/MultivariatePolynomials.jl).
+Sparse dynamic representation of multivariate polynomials that can be used with [MultivariatePolynomials](https://github.com/blegat/MultivariatePolynomials.jl) (see the documentation there for more information).
 Both commutative and non-commutative variables are supported.
 The following types are defined: